Phoebe Bright: Marriage to Stephen Gottlieb

 An explosion at the local pub, The Waterhole occurs due to a gas leak.
 Stephen is caught in the blast and is left paralysed.
 Stephen feels like a burden to Phoebe and breaks-up with her.
-Daddo told Mary Fletcher writing for Women's Own that Stephen is attempting to "spare Phoebe" from being burdened with "a lifetime of looking after him."
+Daddo told Mary Fletcher writing for Woman's Own that Stephen is attempting to "spare Phoebe" from being burdened with "a lifetime of looking after him."
 Stephen also believes that Phoebe is already preoccupied looking after baby Hope.
 Stephen's personality completely changes and he tells Phoebe he would rather go into rehabilitation than have her care for him.
 Phoebe is exhausted trying to care for Hope and visit Stephen.
 Robertson told a TVTimes writer that despite this she still wants to help.
 She explained "she's desperate to give Stephen some of the love he gave her when he married her.
 But she's having it thrown back in her face."
 She branded Stephen "cruel" and "selfish" despite his belief he is being "selfless".
 Stephen fails to accept that they can have care assistance workers in their home.
 Robertson concluded that "the truth is they both need each other."
 Stephen later reconsiders after he accepts his diagnosis.
 While interviewed by Erica Goatly of Woman, Daddo said "they get back together and have a wonderful Neighbours happy ending."